 Further down the track, once he had obtained the conformation he needed in relation to his wife, he would erase any existence of the additional phone number from the case.

-This is what he had stooped to.
+This was what he had stooped to.
 This was who he had become.
 All activity from Alicia’s phone was now diverted to his mobile phone for in-field monitoring.
 He was set to monitor her calls, text messages and pinpoint her exact whereabouts at any time.